pyglet/pyglet/doc/programming_guide/migration.rst

 Math module
 -----------
-In the :py:module:`~pyglet.math` module, vector types (:py:class:`~pyglet.math.Vec2`, :py:class:`~pyglet.math.Vec3`, :py:class:`~pyglet.math.Vec4`) are now
+In the :py:mod:`~pyglet.math` module, vector types (:py:class:`~pyglet.math.Vec2`, :py:class:`~pyglet.math.Vec3`, :py:class:`~pyglet.math.Vec4`) are now
-immutable.
-Any operations will return a new object, and all vector objects are now hashable.
+immutable; all operations will return a new object.
+In addition, all vector objects are now hashable.
 This has major performance benefits, and matches how the Matrix types are implemented.

 Canvas module
 -------------